purview-framework/purview/README.md

 # Purview

-A framework to build interactive UIs with Haskell.
+A simple, fun way to build websites with Haskell.
 It's inspired by Phoenix LiveView, React, and Redux + Sagas.

 The main points:
 * It's server side rendered and uses websockets to communicate HTML updates and to receive events.
 * State can be broken up into small components.
 * Attributes flow down to concrete HTML, events bubble up to state handlers.
+* Handlers can send further events to a parent handler or themselves

 It's still in early development so expect things to break or be missing!